 FPU believes that restorative discipline enhances the academic purpose and atmosphere of the campus both educationally and developmentally.
 The process will enhance maturity and at the same time provide students with the opportunity to learn from their mistakes.
 It will also provide the opportunity for reconciliation of those who have been injured or estranged.
 It will encourage students to take responsibility by holding them accountable for their actions including making restitution for damages.
 And finally, it will enable the restoration of an individual to his or her place in the community.
 The restorative discipline process at FPU encourages members of the University community to resolve their differences at the lowest possible level of authority (Matthew 18:15).
 At times it becomes necessary for the university to intervene.
 In the event that an individual or group of community members chooses to violate university policies, values or behavioral expectations they can expect to participate in a restorative discipline process.
 This process will include one of the following possibilities:

-- Individual/group meeting with a Student Life representative.
+- Individual/group meeting with a Campus Life representative.

 - Referral to the Center for Peacemaking for mediation also known as a Community Justice Conference (CJC).